-The Add New & Replace Modified process mode in Syntasa is designed to efficiently handle data updates by incorporating new records while ensuring that existing records are updated if they have changed.
+The Add New & Replace Modified process mode in Syntasa is designed to efficiently handle data updates by incorporating new date partitions while ensuring that existing date partitions are updated if they have changed.
 This mode ensures that your dataset remains up to date by checking for both newly arriving data and modifications to previously processed records.

 Unlike a full replacement process, which deletes and recreates an entire table, this mode operates incrementally, modifying only the necessary date partitions.
 It is a preferred option for maintaining historical data integrity while ensuring that updated records are correctly reflected in the output table.